 Dirk Obermann

-Dirk Obermann is a deacon, social worker and is coordinating the psycho-social response program (Psychosoziale Notfallversorgung - PSNV) within the worldwide network of the German Seafarers’ Mission.
+Dirk Obermann is a deacon, social worker and coordinator of the psycho-social response program (Psychosoziale Notfallversorgung - PSNV) within the worldwide network of the German Seafarers’ Mission.

 The physical and psychological strain on seafarers is severe and with a rising number of conflicts and wars in the world, as well as the increase of severe storms and bad weather events, work on board also is increasingly perceived as threatening.